sparkfabrik/company-playbook/content/working-at-sparkfabrik/impact-assessment.md

 As every growing company we faced the problem of unbiased performance and rewarding mechanisms.

-Each of us have different ambitions and expectations for her career.
+Each of us has different ambitions and expectations for their career.
 With impact assessment, SparkFabrik is hopefully providing a map and a compass to everyone who wants to grow, step up and take over new roles and responsibilities.

 ## How to assess your impact